rsbhnv/enterprise-document-intelligence-platform/README.md

 ## Security Considerations (High-Level)
 - Secure access to cloud resources using managed identities
+- Parameter tables were used for configuration management to reduce operational complexity
-- Secrets managed via Azure Key Vault
+- The architecture included preparation for Azure Key Vault integration, though it was not activated in this phase
 - Controlled access to data and AI services
-- Separation between environments (DEV / TEST / PROD)
+- Separation between environments (DEV / TEST / PROD) at the data and pipeline level

 ---